kaiyuanshe/osschat/.github/ISSUE_TEMPLATE/ossbot-feature-request.md

 ---
-name: Ossbot Feature Request
+name: OSSChat Feature Request
-about: Suggest a feature for ossbot
+about: Suggest a feature for osschat

 ---